RDycore/RDycore/docs/developer/mesh.md

 2. PETSc's DMPlex-specific, HDF5-based mesh format (version 3.0.0)

 RDycore has been tested for meshes that include triangular, quadrilateral, or both triangular and quadrilateral cells.
+Each cell consists of edges (3 for triangles and 4 for quadrilaterals) with vertices at the edges' endpoints.
 The cell vertices have three-dimensional coordinates that incorporate topographic information.

 ## Exodus II Mesh Format

 The Exodus II mesh format (`.exo`) uses 1-based indices.
+Exodus files are written in the netCDF file format.

 ### Triangular elements